varung-coder/smart-water-monitoring-system/README.md

 ---

-## 🌍 Deployment

-Deployed using **Vercel** for fast and scalable hosting.

----

 ## 🎯 Objective

-To provide a simple and efficient platform for reporting and resolving water-related issues, contributing to improved sanitation and public health.
+To create a simple platform for reporting and resolving water issues, helping improve sanitation and public health.

 ---

- ❤️ Built for FOC Project Purpose
+## 👨‍💻 Author

+**G Varun**

 ---

+## ⭐ Support

+If you like this project, give it a ⭐ on GitHub!